 Observers.
-A participant or applicant's members outside of the facility being which can include: certified, consultants, regulators or justified personnel.
+A Participant's or Applicant's members outside of the facility which can include: consultants, regulators or justified personnel.
 They cannot influence or interfere in the audit process or audit outcome.
 Observers are to be agreed upon by the audit team and the participant or applicant.